dervism/webpack_react_starter/README.md

 When you run _npm run start_ or _npm run build_, Webpack will merge common configuration with the specified target config (start or build).

-_start_ is the development config.
+_dev_ is the development config.
 This is where you put the webpack-dev-server, hot reload and other config necessary for development.

 _build_ is where you put production config.
 Here you will find things like uglify, minification and